logo

 Empty shelves at a grocery store ahead of Hurricane Milton. | Source: Getty Images

-By following these guidelines, Floridians can protect themselves and their homes from the hazards of Hurricane Milton, ensuring that they stay safe long after the storm has passed.
+By following these guidelines, Floridians can protect themselves and their homes from the hazards of Hurricane Milton, ensuring they stay safe long after the storm has passed.

 Advertisement